Each person has a unique weight loss journey. We gathered some basic tips to support you on yours.

 Surprisingly, having a cheat day isn’t breaking your diet, it’s actually diet-friendly.
 This is because your body gets used to a limited calorie intake and adjusts your metabolism in line with your new low-calorie eating habits.
 But cheat days surprise your body and boost your metabolism.
 In addition to being a metabolic booster, cheat days can help you stay motivated.
 Just make sure you don’t go totally overboard and consume so many calories on your cheat day that you undo a whole week’s effort!

 11. Get sweaty

 Exercise is an integral part of the weight loss process.
-Not only is it a great way to burn calories, it also makes you stronger, improves your skin and reduces stress.
+Not only is it a great way to burn calories, but it also makes you stronger, improves your skin, and reduces stress.
 Although there are many exercise alternatives, aerobic workouts such as jumping rope, sprints, kickboxing, running, rowing, swimming, and HIIT are the best choices for weight loss.
 Kompanion is also a great tool for at-home bodyweight cardio workouts.